magikcypress/enigma.js/docs/migrate-v1.md

 });
 ```

-...you would do this in version 2:
+…you would do this in version 2:

 ```js
 const enigma = require('enigma.js');